rubiin/ultimate-nest/README.md

 -   📏 **ESLint** — Pluggable JavaScript linter
 -   💖 **Prettier** - Opinionated Code Formatter

-## NPM scripts
+## Available Scripts

--   `npm run start` - Start application
+-   `yarn start` - Start application
--   `npm run start:dev` - Start application in watch mode
+-   `yarn start:dev` - Start application in watch mode
--   `npm run start:prod` - Start built application
+-   `yarn start:prod` - Start built application
--   `npm run start:hmr` - Start application with hot module replacement
+-   `yarn start:hmr` - Start application with hot module replacement
+-   `yarn format` - Formats all the files inside src using prettier with config provided in `.prettierrc`
+-   `yarn lint` - Uses eslint to lint all the files inside src with config provided in `.eslintrc.cjs`
+-   `yarn orm migration:create` - Uses Mikroorm to create a migration file
+-   `yarn orm migration:up` - This command is used to run availablexisting migration files.
+-   `yarn orm migration:down` - This command is used to rollback migration.
+-   `yarn orm seeder:run` - This command is used to run existing seeders in `src/common/database`.

 All the scripts require `NODE_ENV` flag